On your home computer it can become a chore having to enter your Windows password every time. Especially if you’re the only user of the PC.

 When you restart your PC, you should find it logs you in without the need for you to enter a password.

-No Checkbox To Uncheck?
+No Checkbox to Uncheck?

 When the User Accounts dialogue box opens, if you don’t see the option “Users must enter a username and password to use this computer” and its checkbox, then you’re using Windows Hello PIN to sign in.